Phenotype control and elimination of variables in Boolean networks: Consequences of reduction on asymptotic dynamics

 The theorem gives a simple structural condition for selecting components to eliminate without affecting the minimal trap spaces.
 We have shown in particular that, if $T$ is a minimal trap space for $f$ and $T'$ is a minimal trap space for $\rd{f}$ strictly contained in $T_{[n-1]}$, then any component $i$ that is fixed in $T'$ and not in $T$ is regulated by $n$, as well as by at least one regulator of $n$ distinct from $i$.

 We say that a component is \emph{linear} if it has exactly one regulator and one target.
-In the following, we will consider in particular the elimination of linear mediator components, in order to illustrate that even a seemingly minor modification of the interaction graph can have consequences on the controllability of a network.
+A linear mediator component is therefore a particularly simple intermediate whose role is just to mediate the regulation between two components.
+In investigating mediator components, we considered whether an added assumption of linearity might guarantee better results in terms of preservation of control strategies than the more general mediator assumption, and found no additional benefits.
+In the examples that investigate the impact of removal of mediator components, we will consider in particular the elimination of linear mediator components, in order to illustrate that even a seemingly minor modification of the interaction graph can have consequences on the controllability of a network.